 - Speaking of late, what is their late cancel/no-show policy?

-What should NOT be included in a clinical supervision contract?
+What should NOT be in a clinical supervision contract

 Your clinical contract should not contain anything having to do with employment.
-Your supervisor who's employing you needs to come up with some other document.
-These documents are commonly referred to as policy and procedures manuals or practice onboarding documents.
-Anything that has to do with your employment does not belong in the clinical contract.
+That's what the policy and procedures manual is for!
+Anything that has to do with employment does not belong in the clinical contract.

 Grad school probably didn't teach you what to look for in a clinical supervision contract.
 Don't worry if you have signed a contract you don't love.
 Just communicate with your supervisor if there are things you aren't sure about.
 Share this blog post with them – they will be glad you did!